The Yaps journal.

 When a clinician dictates a patient diagnosis, an attorney records case strategy, or a financial analyst captures insider information — every word is regulated data.
 Cloud dictation turns each of those moments into a compliance exposure.
 On-device processing eliminates the risk entirely.

 I resisted dictation for years.
 I was a keyboard person.
 Then I tried it for a week and could not go back.
-Here is what changed, what surprised me, and how to build a voice writing workflow that actually works.
+Here is what changed, what surprised me, and how to build a voice writing workflow that actually works for novels, posts, essays, and screenplays.

 Cloud dictation means your patients' names, diagnoses, and treatment plans travel through someone else's servers.
 On-device processing eliminates that risk entirely.
 Here is a practical guide to HIPAA-ready voice workflows on macOS.